 I loved Stephen King when I was a kid.
 My gateway drug was a TV broadcast of The Shining caught in snippets when I was way too young, and I remember being hypnotized by the screaming-skull-and-neon-chrome cover of Christine that a friend’s mom was reading.
 I can’t remember the first book I actually read, but I think it might have been a copy of Different Seasons (or maybe it was Night Shift?) that one of my sisters left behind when she went off to college.
 The Stephen King bug bit me at just the right time (13) and while a lot of kids measure their childhoods by Harry Potter, mine moved in units of Pet Sematary, Thinner, Skeleton Crew, and It.

 And then, for reasons I’m still not quite sure of, I grew out of him.
-Maybe it was the long string of wobbly books he turned out in the ‘90s.
-Maybe it was the fact that every time I turned around there seemed to be a new Stephen King book in stores and so I started taking him for granted.
-Or maybe Stephen King is a writer who’s best appreciated by adolescents.
+Maybe it was the long string of books he turned out in the ‘90s that didn’t resonate with me?
+Maybe it was the fact that every time I turned around there seemed to be a new Stephen King book in stores and so I started taking him for granted?
+Or maybe Stephen King is a writer who’s best appreciated by adolescents?
 It could be any or all of those reasons.
 But for some reason he basically slipped my mind for a few decades.
 And that’s weird because, whether you like him or not, Stephen King is super-important.

 King took horror fiction mainstream (Rosemary’s Baby was important but it wasn’t on the cover of TIME magazine), he turned being an author into being a rock star, he helped send horror stratospheric in the ‘80s, and he put Maine on the literary map.
 He was a tireless advocate for blurring the boundaries between literary and genre fiction (a torch he lit and then passed on to Michael Chabon), and his books have resulted in two major American films (Carrie and The Shining) and a whole host of solid flicks (Stand By Me, Misery, Creepshow, Pet Sematary, The Dead Zone, The Shawshank Redemption).